aptise/peter_sslers/docs/Installation.md

 1. On the same machine, you can invoke a quick command:

-    import_certbot conf/example_development.ini dir=/etc/letsencrypt
+    import_certbot data_development/config.ini dir=/etc/letsencrypt

 2. On remote machines, you can import onto a central installation's database via an `invoke` command and the web API.
 Details are below.

-Editing the `example_development.ini` file will let you specify how the package runs.
+Editing the `data_development/config.ini` file will let you specify how the package runs.
 Some fields are necessary for it to work correctly, they are noted below...

 This `Pyramid` application is configured via `.ini` files.
 You can use multiple